Skip to Content

 Support through the community

-To alleviate Owen’s medical costs, The Austin Jazz Society, a nonprofit organization, put together “The Heart Behind the Horn,” a benefit concert that drew in between 350-400 attendees, took place on Sept.
-14. The concert featured more than two dozen musicians, an on-site raffle and an online auction, and raised around $17,000, all of which will go directly to Owens.
+To alleviate Owens’ medical costs, friends including Angela Jacquez, Tobin Levy, Hilary York and JJ Johnson put together “The Heart Behind the Horn,” a benefit concert sponsored by The Austin Jazz Society, held at The Continental Club on Sept.
+14. The concert featured more than two dozen musicians and drew approximately 400 attendees.
+With help from a raffle and an online auction, this raised around $17,000 that went directly to Owens.

 Owens said he was “jaw-dropped” at the concert and described it as a “packed day of love.”